ExoCTK/exoctk/docs/tutorials/exoctk.PhaseConstraintCalculator.rst

 MINIMUM PHASE: 0.8276351762922669, MAXIMUM PHASE: 0.8719030215460457``

 Two lines.
 That's all it took!
-In addition to the phase-constraints (the minimum and maximum phases), the phase_overlap_constraint call also returns the parameters it used to calculate the phase-constraint, along with some ephemerides of the planet, e.g., the period \\P = 0.94124\\ days and time-of-transit center :math:`\mathcal {t}_{0} = 58374.6699` in Modified Julian Date (MJD, i.e., \\JD - 2400000.5\\).
+In addition to the phase-constraints (the minimum and maximum phases), the phase_overlap_constraint call also returns the parameters it used to calculate the phase-constraint, along with some ephemerides of the planet, e.g., the period :math:`\mathcal P = 0.94124` days and time-of-transit center :math:`\mathcal {t}_{0} = 58374.6699` in Modified Julian Date (MJD, i.e., :math:`\mathcal JD - 2400000.5`).
 But how did this magic happen?
 What do these numbers actually mean?
 Keep reading to understand how the phase-constraint calculator actually works.

 Primary Eclipses: Using the Phase-Constraint Calculator
 -------------------------------------------------------